 The Turkish military quickly gained control and began to seal off the area with patrolled fences, banning anyone and everyone except Turkish military or UN personnel.

 Varosha’s reputation as one of the most idyllic holiday destinations was destroyed overnight.
-Over thirty years later, the sun still shines on the once bustling luxury shopping boulevard and the waves still stroke the sands of the old beach clubs but Varosha remains desolate.
+Forty six years later, the sun still shines on the once bustling luxury shopping boulevard and the waves still stroke the sands of the old beach clubs but Varosha remains desolate.

 Homes are still filled with residents’ furniture and clothes, tables are still set for dinner.
 A Swedish journalist who visited the town with the Swedish UN battalion in 1977 said he saw laundry still hanging and light bulbs still burning through windows in buildings.

 A construction crane still appears in Varosha’s skyline above a new hotel that it never finished building.
 Car dealerships still house brand new cars straight out of the factory from the year of invasion; like automotive time capsules.
 The whole town is literally one big sun-drenched time capsule.